EGR304-2025-F-105/Team105.github.io/docs/04-Product-Requirements.md

       * 6.1 Having a system that stops regulates power intake to prevent fires.
       * 6.2 Having a way for the system or sensor to stop intself from hurting the users and damaging surrouding areas.
       * 6.3 Ensure that users can do proper maintenance in a safe manner.
-      * 6.4 The weight of the product is neutral enough that won't cause issues for users.
+      * 6.4 The weight of the product is neutral enough that won't cause issues for users.e

 ## Requirement Criteria Specifications